Empathetech-LLC/smoke_signal/README.md

 ### Time

-You can open an issue, start a discussion, or [reach out](mailto:support@empathetech.net) about becomming a contributor.
+You can open an issue, start a discussion, or [reach out](mailto:support@empathetech.net) about becoming a contributor.

 Smoke Signal is released under the [GNU GPLv3 License](LICENSE)

 If you're comfortable please send/post some custom themes and activity boards!
 I'd love to see what people create!

-*Side note* If you love the customizability of Smoke Signal, let it [inspire you](https://pub.dev/packages/empathetech_flutter_ui)
+*Side note* If you love how customizable Smoke Signal is, let it [inspire you](https://pub.dev/packages/empathetech_flutter_ui)

 ### Money

 Much thanks for any and all donations.
-Hopefully Empathetech has earned it making your life a little easier.
+Hopefully Empathetech has earned it making your life a little better.

 #### Paypal